Video game collecting: Rare games

 While all video games can be seen as collectible, some are noteworthy for being particularly rare or desirable, which in turn contributes to high values.
-Prices may vary depending on condition of the packaging, paperwork, whether the item is sealed, how many inserts are retained, and whether the spine card is still present.
+Prices may vary depending on the condition of the packaging, paperwork, whether the item is sealed, how many inserts are retained, and whether the spine card is still present.
 Sealed games can be worth twice as much as opened ones, for example, even if the open one is in good shape and includes all the manuals and other contents.

-In general, the most expensive auctions have been around series with the greatest recognized value, such as the Mario or The Legend of Zelda.
-Generally, this is due to collectors who are not themselves video game players but recognize the popularity and longevity of these series and intrinsic value of the rare, unsealed games published the early stated of these series, despite that millions of copies of these games ultimately were published.
+The most expensive video games sold at auction have belonged to series with the greatest recognized value, such as Mario Bros or The Legend of Zelda.
+This is often due to collectors who do not play video games themselves but recognize the popularity and potential value of rare, unsealed copies purchasing the games, despite millions of copies having been published.

 For video game collectors that are also players, there is recognition of games that are far less notable due either their obscurity or having limited production runs, making the rarity of the game itself valuable, rather than the condition of the game.
 Notable rare games include: